-Graduates from the counseling degree program upon completion of 3,000 hours of supervised experience may work as Licensed Professional Clinical Counselors (LPCC) in environments such as community mental health agencies, career centers, recovery programs, legal systems, educational institutions, churches, medical facilities, or in private practice.
+Graduates from the counseling degree program upon completion of 3,000 hours of supervised experience and examination may work as Licensed Professional Clinical Counselors (LPCC) in environments such as community mental health agencies, career centers, recovery programs, legal systems, educational institutions, churches, medical facilities, or in independent private practice.

 Qualified graduates of the School of Behavioral Health are given priority interviewing for behavioral health positions with Loma Linda University Health.

-Students may be admitted to the MS in Counseling during any of the four quarters which begin in July, September, January, and March.
-Prior to enrollment, applicants must have completed a bachelor’s degree from a regionally accredited institution in any field.
+Candidates may be admitted to the MS in Counseling during any of the four quarters beginning in June, September, January, and March.
+Applicants must complete a bachelor’s degree from a regionally accredited institution.
 No prerequisite examinations or courses are required for admission.
-The following admission standards apply:
+The following admission criteria apply:

-- Applicants for whom English is not first language must present score for TOEFL as published in the current edition of the Loma Linda University Catalog
+- Applicants for whom English is not first language must provide scores for TOEFL as published in the current edition of the Loma Linda University Catalog

-- Applicants who are not U.S. citizens or permanent residents must provide valid student visa
+- Applicants who are not U.S. citizens or permanent residents must provide a current, valid student visa

 PrerequisitesPlease reference the Admissions Requirements.